Network · Ports

 Open Port Checker

 Check open ports on any domain or IP address.
-Scan common services like HTTP, HTTPS, SSH, SMTP, FTP, MySQL, and more from the public internet.
+Scan common services like HTTP, HTTPS, SSH, SMTP, FTP, and MySQL from the public internet.

 Checking common ports from the public internet... this can take a few seconds.

-An open port is a network port that accepts incoming connections because a service is listening on it.
+An open port accepts incoming connections because a service is listening on it.
 Web servers, mail servers, remote access tools, and databases all rely on specific ports to communicate.

 Open

 A service accepted the connection.
-The port is reachable from outside and is actively listening.
+The port is reachable from outside and actively listening.

 Closed